-A crawler is a program that visits websites and indexes it for search engines.
+A crawler is a program that visits websites and indexes them for search engines.
 All search engines utilize crawlers, sometimes referred to as bots or spiders.
-The crawlers travel the web one link at a time to form a catalogue that helps us to navigate the internet.
+The crawlers travel the web one link at a time to form a catalog that helps us navigate the internet.

 But crawlers aren’t something exclusively used by search engines.
 You can use one to crawl your own website.

 Why Should I Crawl My Website?